prajwal-code2/Image-Text-Remover/README.md

 ##     <p align = "left"> Introduction 📚 </p>

-This is a python application that uses the powerful YOLOv8 by ultralytics for object detection and tkinter for graphical user interface.
-With this application you can detect and count the no. of objects in images/videos and can also track the objects.
-This application can be modified to be used as a object tracker or people counter entering/exiting the premises.
+This is a python application that uses keras-ocr(a optical character recognizer) for recognizing the text in the image, opencv for processing the resultant image and kivymd for graphical user interface.
+With this application you can label the text present in the image with the results given by keras-ocr(text and their location) and can also inpaint(remove the text from the image) the image.

 <br>

-##     <p align = "left">About YOLO </p>
+##     <p align = "left">About OCR </p>

-Ultralytics YOLOv8 is a cutting-edge, state-of-the-art (SOTA) model that builds upon the success of previous YOLO versions and introduces new features and improvements to further boost performance and flexibility.
-YOLOv8 is designed to be fast, accurate, and easy to use, making it an excellent choice for a wide range of object detection and tracking, instance segmentation, image classification and pose estimation tasks.
+Optical character recognition (OCR) is sometimes referred to as text recognition.
+An OCR program extracts and repurposes data from scanned documents, camera images and image-only pdfs.
+OCR software singles out letters on the image, puts them into words and then puts the words into sentences, thus enabling access to and editing of the original content.
+It also eliminates the need for manual data entry.

 <br>

 ##     <p align = "left"> Features ⭐ </p>
- -  Utilizes the powerful YOLOv8 model for object detection.
+ -  Utilizes the keras-ocr for detecting text in the image.
- -  Detects the different kind of object present in images and videos.
+ -  Detect, localize and label the text in the image.
- -  Can count and keep track of object in images and videos.
+ -  Can remove the text from image.

 <br>

 ##     <p align = "left"> Installation and Usage 🛠️ </p>
 1. Clone this repository to your local machine.
-2. Change the directory to YOLO-APP so that it will run without any errors.
+2. Change the directory to Image-Text-Remover so that it will run without any errors.
 3. Then install the required packages by running below script
    ```sh
    pip install -r requirements.txt